misken/hillmaker/README.md

 - Takes a pandas DataFrame as the input data type
-- Functions for computing arrival, departure and occupancy summary statistics by time bin of day and day of week based on a pandas DataFrame containing one record per visit.
+- Functions for computing arrival, departure and occupancy summary statistics by time of day, day of week, and entity category based on a pandas DataFrame containing one record per visit.
-- Functions for computing arrival, departure and occupancy for each datetime bin in the analysis period.
+- Functions for computing arrival, departure and occupancy for each datetime bin in the analysis period, by category.
 - Select any time bin size (minutes) that divides evenly into a day.
 - Optionally specify one or more categories to ignore in the analysis.
 - Output statistics includes sample size, mean, min, max, standard deviation,